 How do you find the best yoga wheel when they all look the same?
 What is it about a yoga ring that makes it so different from its competitors?
 And how do you find the one that’s best for your yoga practice?

-In this article, there are five of the best yoga wheels on the market.
-They each have their own strengths, whether it is a pliant foam cover, keen grip, or sturdy construction.
+In this article, we review the five best yoga wheels on the market.
+They each have their own strengths, whether it is a pliant foam cover, strong grip, or sturdy construction.
 They each excel in at least one area in a way that elevates them above other low-cost yoga wheels.

 Top 5 Yoga Wheels – Comparison Chart